curioushuman/pok-e-dentifier/README.md

 - [http://poke-api.dev](http://poke-api.dev)

-You can run some basic manual tests via the `~/apps/api/requests.http` file so long as you [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension installed.
+You can run some basic manual tests via the `~/apps/api/requests.http` file so long as you have the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension installed.

 # Testing